mbround18/valheim-docker/README.md

     <img src="https://img.shields.io/github/workflow/status/mbround18/valheim-docker/Rust?label=Docker&style=for-the-badge">
 </a>

 ## Docker

 > [If you are looking for a guide on how to get started click here](https://github.com/mbround18/valheim-docker/discussions/28)
+>
+> Mod Support!
+It is supported to launch the server with BepInEx but!!!!! as a disclaimer!
+You take responsibility for debugging why your server won't start.
+> Modding is not supported by the Valheim officially currently; Which means you WILL run into errors.
+This repo has been tested with running ValheimPlus as a test mod and does not have any issues.
+> See [Getting started with mods]

 ### Environment Variables

+> See further on down for advanced environment variables.

 | Variable                 | Default                | Required | Description |
 |--------------------------|------------------------|----------|-------------|